Bob Irwin: Personal life

-Steve Irwin wrote on his website:What a childhood!
-My mum was the "Mother Teresa" of wildlife rehabilitation.
-Our house was a giant maternity ward fair smack-dab in the middle of the Beerwah Reptile Park.
-It was nothing for us kids to be sharing our house with orphaned joey kangaroos, sugar gliders, ringtail or brushtail possums, koala joeys, baby birds and untold amounts of other injured Australian animals.
-What a wild menagerie, and an exceptional household to be raised in.

-Later, in 2006, Steve Irwin died after being pierced in the chest by a short-tail stingray.
+Irwin married Lyn Hakainsson (1942–2000), a maternity nurse who was killed in a car accident.
+Together, they had three children, a daughter, Joy in 1960, son Steve (1962–2006), and a second daughter, Mandy in 1966.

 Bob Irwin has since remarried to Judy, and was Queensland's Grandfather of the Year in 2008.
 Irwin and his wife live on a rural property near Kingaroy, from where Irwin continued to campaign for wildlife and environmental conservation through his foundation, Bob Irwin Wildlife & Conservation Foundation Inc.

-On 2 March 2008, it was announced that Bob Irwin had resigned from Australia Zoo (the renamed Beerwah Reptile and Fauna Park) in order to "keep his son's dream alive".
-He thanked the zoo staff for all their support, with the notable exception of his daughter-in-law, Terri Irwin, with whom, according to zoo staff and volunteers, Irwin had an ongoing feud over treatment of staff, management of Wildlife Warriors and the commercial direction of the world-famous attraction.
+On 2 March 2008, it was announced that Bob Irwin had resigned from Australia Zoo.

 On 12 April 2011, Bob Irwin was arrested and charged for contravening police direction as part of his civil disobedience actions against the Queensland Gas Company.
 He was protesting the construction of a gas pipeline.
 He faced court in May 2011.

 On 1 July 2011, Bob Irwin announced he was considering challenging Labor incumbent Kate Jones and Liberal National Party leader Campbell Newman for the seat of Ashgrove in Brisbane.
 On 5 September 2011, it was reported that Irwin had become disenchanted with politics and felt he could best carry on his passion for animal conservation and fight against the coal seam gas industry from outside of the political arena.

-In June 2018, Irwin announced his retirement, and his Foundation announced suspension of its operations, "... for the foreseeable future ...".
+In June 2018, Irwin announced his retirement, and his Foundation announced suspension of its operations, "for the foreseeable future".